 My blogpost for the Sept '18 London MeasureCamp event.

-In this blog post we will exclusively look at the question from the perspective of a digital analyst.
-We will consider the workflows and types of tasks that are typically involved in this field.
+In this blog post, we will look exclusively at choosing between R and Python from the perspective of a digital analyst.
+We will consider the workflows and the types of tasks that are typically involved in this field.
 Of course, digital analysts can serve different roles, so we will look at a couple of different scenarios.

 Please follow the link below to read the article: